Independent African news, markets, culture and politics.

 Pittsburgh Steelers v Las Vegas Raiders - Source: Getty

-When asked by analyst Jac Collinsworth about the best way to attack the Commanders, Harrison began to respond but suddenly stopped and requested the question be repeated.
-He then stated, “The best way to attack them… There’s a lot of stuff going on, I’m sorry.
+Rodney Harrison, a former NFL safety and current NBC analyst, experienced a concerning moment during a pregame talk on Sunday night.
+While discussing the upcoming game between the Denver Broncos and the Washington Commanders at FedExField, he appeared to freeze mid‑sentence.
+When analyst Jac Collinsworth asked about the best way to attack the Commanders, Harrison began to respond, then suddenly stopped and asked for the question to be repeated.
+He continued, “The best way to attack them… There’s a lot of stuff going on, I’m sorry.
 They don’t have a lot of discipline on the defensive side of the ball.
 That’s it.
-I’m sorry guys.”
+I’m sorry, guys.”

-The incident sparked a reaction on social media, with some viewers speculating about the cause of Harrison’s sudden pause.
-While some attributed it to a logistical error, such as multiple people speaking into his microphone, others expressed concern about a potential health issue.
+The incident sparked a reaction on social media, with viewers speculating about the cause of Harrison’s pause.
+Some attributed it to a logistical error, such as multiple people speaking into his microphone, while others expressed concern about a potential health issue.
+NFL injury expert and sports physician Dr. Jesse Morse suggested that Harrison may have experienced possible TIA or stroke‑like symptoms.

-Harrison, who played in the NFL for 15 years and won two Super Bowls, has been a part of NBC’s Football Night in America as a commentator and analyst since his retirement in 2009.
-He has four children, including two sons who play football at the university level, and has been traveling to watch their games, which may have contributed to his exhaustion.
+Harrison later clarified that he was suffering from exhaustion due to lack of sleep.
+He had only a few hours of rest after watching his son play on Saturday night.
+The former 15‑year NFL player, a two‑time Super Bowl champion, has been part of NBC’s *Football Night in America* as a commentator and analyst since his retirement in 2009.
+He has four children, including two sons who play football at the university level, and his recent travel to watch their games may have contributed to his fatigue.

 Scroll to Top